 Everyone says to throw numbers and characters into your passwords to make them stronger, and that’s a solid tip.
 However, it doesn’t always help.
 For example, throwing a 1 or 123 onto the back or front of a password won’t do anyone any good except a hacker.
 To legitimately strengthen your password, shoot for random combinations of numbers (5024 versus 1234) or a random placement (pass5024word versus password5024).

-Don’t use something that can be found on social media.
+Using information that can be found on social media

 Sometimes hackings are targeted and closer to home.
 It’s not always a massive attack on a random website.
 Because of this, you need to be careful with the ?things? you base your passwords off.
 For example, using your spouse’s name or your favorite football team as your password isn’t a good idea.
 This type of information can quickly be found on your social media profiles.